freenas/freenas-docs/userguide/intro.rst

 These major features are new in this version:

 * It is now possible to pause and resume scrubs from the command line.
   Since scrub pause state and progress are periodically synced to disk, if the system is restarted or pool is exported during a paused scrub, the scrub will remain paused until it is resumed.
-Once resumed the scrub will pick up from the place where it was last checkpointed to disk.
-To resume a paused scrub, type :command:`zpool scrub`.
-To manually pause a scrub, use :command:`zpool scrub -p`.
+When resumed, the scrub picks up from the place where it was last checkpointed to disk.
+Paused scrubs can be resumed with :command:`zpool scrub`.
+Scrubs can be paused manually with :command:`zpool scrub -p`.
 A future version of %brand% will add a button to the UI to resume or pause a scrub.

 * :ref:`Cloud Credentials` has been added to :ref:`System`.
 This can be used to provide a secure connection to a cloud services